+

 So in our example, we might write the runner's outcome as $(4, 1)$ if they finish the race at four hours, otherwise, if they give up at two hours we would write $(2, 0)$.

-In our example, we might record a runner's outcome as $(3, 1)$ if they finish the race at three hours and we observe it, and as $(4, 0)$ if they are still running at four hours when we stop observing.
+In our example, we might record a runner’s outcome as $(3, 1)$ if they finish the race in three hours and we observe it, as $(4, 0)$ if they are still running at four hours when observation ends (administrative censoring), or as $(2.5, 0)$ if their tracking device fails and we lose contact at 2.5 hours (random censoring).

 The key to modeling in survival analysis is that we assume there exists a hypothetical time the marathon runner would have finished if they had not been censored, it is then the job of a survival learner to estimate what the true survival time would have been for a similar runner, assuming they are *not* censored (see @fig-censoring).